Do you have to pay for Medicare?

 Medicare hospital insurance (Part A) is free to most beneficiaries.
 A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
 In the federal Medicare program, there are four different types of premiums. ... for Medicare’s medical insurance (Part B) and Medicare Part D is Medicare's prescription drug plan program.
 Plans are offered by private insurance companies and cover outpatient prescriptions....
 (Part D) depend on a beneficiary’s income.
 Beneficiaries with a higher income pay a higher premium; however, this affects less than 5 percent of Medicare beneficiaries.
 Beneficiaries with incomes above $85,000 per year (for a single person) and above $170,000 per year (for a married couple) pay higher Part B premiums.

-To determine if a beneficiary will pay a higher premium, the Social Security Administration looks at a beneficiary’s most recent federal tax information.
+To determine if a A person who has health care insurance through the Medicare or Medicaid programs.... will pay a higher premium, the Social Security Administration looks at a beneficiary’s most recent federal tax information.
 If a beneficiary has to pay a higher premium, the adjustment will be based on a sliding scale that is based on the Modified Adjusted Gross Income (MAGI), which is a beneficiary’s total adjusted gross income and tax-exempt interest income.

 Medicare pays 75 percent of each beneficiary’s Part B premium, while beneficiaries are responsible for 25 percent.
 The standard Part B premium adjusts each January.
 The premium is higher for individuals with incomes above $85,000 per year and for married couples with incomes above $170,000 per year.
 A breakdown of premiums by income is available here.